 How to Create a Skills Section

 When creating your skills section, only focus on your hard skills.
-Your soft skills are ones that should be highlighted throughout your resume and not specifically listed.
-The skills listed in this section should also only truly speak to the job for which you are applying.
+Your soft skills should be highlighted throughout your resume and not specifically listed.
+The skills listed in this section should also only truly speak to the job you are applying for.

-It’s important to keep this section near the top of your resume and not to hide it at the end, so that the recruiter or hiring manager reading it will notice it right away.
+It’s important to keep this section near the top of your resume and not hide it at the end so that the recruiter or hiring manager will notice it immediately.
 In order to make this area most effective, use a reasonable amount of categories that aren’t complicated and keep similar skills in specific groups.

 Since you want to make your resume as easy as possible to review, create your skills section using a variety of lists, bullets, and subheadings.
-Make sure the layout matches the rest of the formatting that you’ve used across your entire resume.
+Ensure the layout matches the rest of the formatting you’ve used across your resume.